Want To Learn How To Be Good At Pickleball?

-CJ: Yeah.
-A lot of the advice out there, while well-intentioned, can cause lots of grief for players.
-Knowing which advice is right and which not can be a tricky proposition.
+CJ: While well-intentioned, a lot of the advice out there can cause lots of grief for players.
+Knowing which advice is right and which is not can be a tricky proposition.

 - Find a source for information that you can trust.
-Tony and I are pickleball professionals who have dedicated ourselves to helping players, like you, improve in their games and, more importantly, improve in their relationship to pickleball.
+Tony and I are pickleball professionals who have dedicated ourselves to helping players like you improve in their games and, more importantly, improve their relationship with pickleball.
 You know you are in good hands with us.

-- Understand that you have to apply the information you learn – you have to put it into action.
+- Understand that you have to apply the information you learn and put it into action.
 It is helpful to have some sort of action plan.
-You can download our Three Pillars of Pickleball, with an action plan, here.
+You can download our Three Pillars of Pickleball with an action plan here.